srossell/nvim/README.md

 # TROUBLESHOOTING

-In one of my installations, I had to use the directory: `~./local/share/` as the place to put the `plug.vim` script.
-In the same installation, the conquer of code (coc) failed with the message: `build/index.js not found`.
-I tried running the `npm install` in the `coc.vim` directory (It is a directory, I thought it was a file).
-But npm gave me an error.
+220827.
+In one of my installations, I had to use the directory: `~./local/share/nvim/site/autoload` as the place to put the `plug.vim` script.
+Also I had to update the `init.vim` file with this directory.
+After that, concer of completion (coc) plugin didn't work.
+I had to change the branch in the plug-vim section of the `init.vim` from `release` to `master`.